cater2me/cater/README.md

 ```

+## Validation
+Currently Cater support next types of required input validation:

+### Model

+String name of model with next options:

+* class - model class name, if different from given.
+Default to nil.
+* new_records - pass new records as valid.
+Default to false.

+### Integer

+Integer values with next options:

+* nils - allow nil values.
+Default to false.
+* min - minimum value for attribute.
+Default to nil.
+* max - maximum value for attribute.
+Default to nil.
+* in - range of acceptance values in [min, max] format.
+Default to nil.

+### Boolean

+Boolean values in next formats are excepted: true, 'true', 1, '1'.
+Available options:

+* nils - allow nil values.
+Default to false.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.